pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 - Zero network latency
 - Works offline
 - Full privacy.
-Fully works without sending userdata to a server.
+Fully works without data leaving the users device.
 - Easy to set up.
-No API keys or anything required, it just works.
+No backend servers required, it just works.
+- Zero Cost.
+You do not have to pay for any LLM API

 ## Transform NoSQL documents into embeddings inside of the browser